MEDIABLOCKAI/docs/consumer-tutorials/walletconnect-tutorial.md

-# How to use WalletConnect on CMN.cash and add liquidity on CMNswap
+# How to use WalletConnect on MBC.cash and add liquidity on MBCswap

-We will learn how to connect CMN Blockchain cash wallet to various CMN DApps through WalletConnect feature and add liquidity to CMNswap through CMN Blockchain cash wallet.
+We will learn how to connect MBC Blockchain cash wallet to various MBC DApps through WalletConnect feature and add liquidity to MBCswap through MBC Blockchain cash wallet.

 Mobile OS- Android
 App version used- 0.1.14.144

 **Step 1:**

-Open your CMN Blockchain cash wallet on your phone and the interface shown will be similar to the one shown in the image below.
+Open your MBC Blockchain cash wallet on your phone and the interface shown will be similar to the one shown in the image below.

 ![](../.gitbook/assets/0%20%283%29.jpeg)

 **Step 2:**

-Navigate to [https://www.CMNswap.com/](https://www.CMNswap.com/) on your computer and the interface will be as shown below
+Navigate to [https://www.MBCswap.com/](https://www.MBCswap.com/) on your computer and the interface will be as shown below

 ![](../.gitbook/assets/1%20%2817%29.png)